Top 6 Things A Women Needs In A Relationship

 Another key issue that unfortunately highlights the inherent inequality in our country and our world is personal safety.
 Nationally, 95% of domestic violence victims chronicled by visits to the ER are women and globally, one out of three women will be sexually assaulted in their lifetime.
 When discussing heterosexual romantic relationships, this matter cannot be overlooked.
 Women want to feel safe, and we deserve to feel safe, especially in the presence of men."

 A woman needs to feel that her partner understands her.
 The easiest way to demonstrate understanding is to be able to listen to what she is saying without making judgement or getting angry.
-Being able to show empathy and listening without offering solutions or advice will make her feel heard.
+Being able to show empathy, and listening without offering solutions or advice will make her feel heard.
 Be fully present by listening without being distracted by a phone, the TV, computer etc. If you don't fully understand her point of view, explain this to her, don't be afraid to ask more questions and paraphrase what you do understand to check if you are on the right track.

 It's often thought that respect is something that mainly men value in a relationship.
 However, respect is a primary emotional need for women too.
 When a partner responds to a woman in a way that acknowledges and prioritises her rights, wishes and needs, she feels respected.
 This is a partner acting in ways which take into consideration her thoughts and feelings.
-For example not talking down to her, demeaning her, flirting with other women, criticising or ignoring her are all ways to make her feel respected.
+For example not talking down to her, demeaning her, flirting with other women, criticising or ignoring her, are all ways to make her feel respected.

 4. Devotion/To be Cherished

 A woman needs to feel like she is a priority and fully supported.
 She does not want to feel like a second priority behind work, hobbies and other interests.
 If she feels like a second priority she will not feel valued and will start building emotional walls.
-However, this does not mean to loose yourself in a relationship.
-For example if you need to stay late at work more often to complete an important project, take this into account and plan a special date or time to spend with her.
+However, this does not mean to lose yourself in a relationship.
+For example, if you need to stay late at work more often to complete an important project, take this into account and plan a special date or time to spend with her.
 Setting aside quality time to spend with her will make her feel cherished, rather than just wanting to spend time with her when you have nothing better to do.

-Validation can be shown by not arguing with how a women feels or objecting to those feelings.
+Validation can be shown by not arguing with how a woman feels, or objecting to those feelings.
 Try to remember that you are not responsible for how she feels but you can contribute to her happiness.
 This does not mean that you have to agree with all her feelings but rather that you are able to validate her reality by accepting how she feels and why she feels that way.
 Dr Shannon Kolakowski describes this in The Single Best Thing You Can Do For Your Relationship on the Huffington Post blog:

 "An important distinction is that you can accept your partner’s feelings, but it doesn’t mean you need to agree with them.
 For instance, say that you go to see a movie together.
 Afterward, you discuss your thoughts about the film.
 Your partner found it entertaining and funny, while you found it boring and predictable.
 You might validate their point of view by saying, “It sounds like you really enjoyed the film.
 It wasn’t my favorite, but I can tell that you had fun watching it.”
 In this example, you’re acknowledging your partner’s enjoyment of something, without sharing the same sentiment."